Table of Contents

 Limited companies fall into two categories:

-Both differ from the aspect of whether the company’s shares are publicly available or not.
-Public limited companies are publicly available and traded on a stock exchange, whereas private limited companies are not (closely-held).
+Both differ in the aspect of whether the company’s shares are publicly available or not.
+Public limited companies are publicly available and traded on a stock exchange, whereas private limited companies are not (they are closely held).

 When it needs capital, a private limited company can list its shares on the stock exchange for the first time (known as an initial public offering).
 Once active, the company turns into a public limited company.